-Methylcobalamin is indicated in those with vitamin B12 deficiency, pernicious anemia, diabetes, neuropathy, heart disease, circadian rhythm sleep disorders, memory loss, depression, fatigue, AIDS, inflammatory bowel disease (IBD), Lyme disease, osteoporosis, tendonitis, psychiatric disorders, Alzheimer’s disease, liver and kidney disease, and asthma.
-It also helps in improving concentration, maintaining fertility, anti-aging, boosting energy levels, and mood elevation.
+Methylcobalamin injections and other forms of vitamin B12 injections like hydroxocobalamin and cyanocobalamin may also be indicated in those with pernicious anemia, diabetes, neuropathy, heart disease, circadian rhythm sleep disorders, memory loss, depression, fatigue, AIDS, inflammatory bowel disease (IBD), Lyme disease, osteoporosis, tendonitis, psychiatric disorders, Alzheimer’s disease, liver and kidney disease, and asthma.
+Methylcobalamin may also help in improving concentration, maintaining fertility, anti-aging, boosting energy levels, converting fat to energy and mood elevation.

 - – Anorexia

 - – Vomiting